demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

   // ...
 ```

-> While changing the function signature, we have also changed the prefix `handle` to `on` to keep it consitent with the nomanclature that we are using to the functions that are mapping the success and failure parts of a `Result` type.
+> While changing the function signature, we have also modified the prefix `handle` to `on` to keep it consistent with the nomenclature that we are using to the functions that are mapping the success and failure parts of a `Result` type.

 ## Pattern Matching On Result type